View from kitchen table looking out to patio

 The Loan Costs section goes over the costs of getting the loan – including your lender’s fees and fees for any third-party services.

-To reduce the interest rate on your loan, you may want to purchase points.
+• Points: To reduce the interest rate on your loan, you may want to purchase points.
 One point equals 1% of the loan.
-For example, if your loan is $200,000, buying one point would cost you $2,000.
 This information is laid out in the Loan Estimate if you elected to buy points, but you can also ask your lender how your payments will change if you choose not to buy points.

-The required services in this section are chosen by the lender.
+• Services you cannot shop for: The required services in this section are chosen by the lender.
 They can include an appraisal, credit report, flood determination, flood monitoring, tax monitoring and tax status research fees.
 Some fees in this section may depend on the kind of loan you have chosen.
-For example, if you have a government loan such as an FHA, VA or USDA loan, the upfront mortgage insurance premium, funding fee or guarantee fee will be listed in this section.
-If you have a conventional loan with private mortgage insurance (PMI), this would be included here.

-These third-party services are also required by your lender but you can choose which service provider you’d like to use.
-For example, you might shop around to determine which pest inspector might give you the best deal.
+• Services you can shop for: These third-party services are also required by your lender but you can choose which service provider you’d like to use.
 Other servicers you can choose on your own include those that provide the survey fee and title-related services.

 The Loan Estimate also covers taxes and other government fees, any prepaid items, the initial escrow payment at closing and other costs.
 These are all added together at the bottom of the “Other Costs” section.